MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/run-net-script.md

     ![.Net Script Activity](../standard-activities/media/run-net-script-activity/run-net-script.png)

-5. To verify the PowerShell version, use the    following  script in .Net Script activity and publish the 64 bit and PowerShell version variable.
+5. To verify the PowerShell version, use the following  script in *Run .Net Script* activity and publish the 64 bit and PowerShell version variable.

     ```